scriptclump/open_source_question_answers/wordpress.md

 **What is WordPress?**

 WordPress is a best Open Source CMS which allows it to be used free of cost.
 You can use it on any kind of personal or commercial website without have to pay a single penny for it.
-It is built on PHP/MySQL (which is again Open Source) and licensed under GPL.
+It is built on PHP/MySQL (which is again Open Sourc- and licensed under GPL.

 **How safe is website on WordPress?**